Amine Benfriha

-Amine Benfriha (born December 22, 2005) is a Belgian footballer who plays as a forward or an attacking midfielder for Oud-Heverlee Leuven U23 in the Belgian National Division 1.
+Amine Benfriha (born 22 December 2005) is a Belgian footballer who plays as a forward or an attacking midfielder for Challenger Pro League club Francs Borains.

 Club career

-Benfriha made his professional debut for SL16 FC on February 19, 2023, coming as a substitute against KRC Genk II.
+Benfriha made his professional debut for SL16 FC on 19 February 2023, coming on as a substitute against KRC Genk II.

-On August 30, 2024, Benfriha joined Oud-Heverlee Leuven, signing a two-year contract with the U23 team.
+On 30 August 2024, Benfriha joined Oud-Heverlee Leuven, signing a two-year contract with the U23 team.

+On 4 September 2025, Benfriha moved to Francs Borains.